-“It’ll take over,” our neighbor warned, “I cannot believe you planted Perilla.”
-But, I didn’t plant it.
+“It’ll take over,” our neighbor warned, followed by: “I cannot believe you planted Perilla.”
+But, I didn’t plant Perilla.
 Perilla just happens.
-This was years ago, and was the first time I’d heard the name.
+This was years ago, and the first time I’d heard the name.
 Until then, I only knew it as the maroon thing that fluffed in every flower bed (and pot and driveway crack) if allowed, and that the leaves looked like basil but smelled like licorice.

 Perilla frutescens hails from Asia, where it is planted—on purpose—as a crop.
 Here, it is a successful escapee.
 It is in the mint family (as is basil, by the way), and in my wildflower books goes by the antiquated English name “beefsteak plant.”
 I still don’t know if the beefsteak comes from the medium-rare meat color, or the smell, or if it was used to flavor meat, or . . . ?